DETAILED ACTION

 Zoabi further teaches displaying an impact of an ablation based on markings, wherein the indication displayed by the markings may be transparent or not transparent sections so as to indicate the state of the tissue ([0036], [0045]).

-Therefore, it would have been obvious to a person having ordinary skill in the art before the effective filing date to have incorporated the known use of indicating a difference based on markings which are either transparent or not transparent, as is taught by Zoabi, into the system which denotes indications through the using of displayed markings, as is taught by Bar-Tal as modified, so as to produce the predictable result of indicating a difference in marking denotation, as is taught by Zoabi.
+Therefore it would have been obvious to a person having ordinary skill in the art before the effective filing date to have incorporated the known use of indicating a difference based on markings which are either transparent or not transparent, as is taught by Zoabi, into the system which denotes indications through the use of displayed markings as is taught by He, to produce the predictable result of indicating a difference in marking denotation, as is taught by Zoabi, as it has been held that the incorporation and/or combination of prior art elements according to known methods to yield predictable results is an obvious modification.
+MPEP 2141(III).

 Regarding claim 8, the method steps provided are the same as described as the steps the system is configured to perform and therefore taught by in the same way as seen in claim 18.